Scenario: Shared PC Mode

 | Restrict Local Storage | true | Restricts user from using local storage. |

-| Set Power Policies | false | Not defaults, set power policies explicitly elsewhere. |
+| Set Power Policies | false | Don't apply SharedPC defaults; configure power via the Power Settings policy below. |

 | Sign In On Resume | true | Require signing in on waking from sleep. |

-Exempting Admin Accounts from Profile Deletion
+Exempt Admins from Profile Deletion

 Shared PC Mode's Account Manager is a device-level service — it deletes profiles for all non-active users after sign-out, regardless of group membership or Intune assignment.
 You cannot exempt admins via Intune policy assignment or filters.

-Step 2 — Create the exemption script:
+Step 2 — Create the detection script:

 $exemptionPath = "HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\SharedPC\Exemptions"